greedalbadi/ReaperProgram/README.md

 ## Dependencies installation.

-This program is made with python 3.9.7
+This version made with python 3.9.7

 cd to the same dir as the program files then: